Antonio Ruíz (painter)

-Antonio M. Ruíz (b.
-Texcoco, Mexico State, September 2, 1892 – d.
-Mexico City, October 9, 1964), was a Mexican fine art painter and scenic designer otherwise known by his childhood nickname "El Corzo" or "El Corcito" (diminutive) which came about due to his resemblance to a popular Spanish bullfighter or torero.
+Antonio M. Ruíz (September 2, 1892 – October 9, 1964) was a Mexican fine art painter and scenic designer otherwise known by his childhood nickname "El Corzo" or "El Corcito" (diminutive) which came about due to his resemblance to a popular Spanish bullfighter or torero.

 Personal life

 Ruíz was born in Texcoco, Mexico to a physician (father) and concert pianist (mother).
 His grandfather was a painter as well.
 Ruíz and his family moved to Mexico City in his childhood and he spent most of his adult life there.
 Both his mother and father died when he was young, so he turned to education as his support.

-Ruíz met Mereced Pérez Correa in 1925 and proposed but her father shipped her off to New York.
+In 1925, Ruíz met Mereced Pérez Correa and proposed, but her father shipped her off to New York.
 This is what led to Antonio's trip to the United States of America where he worked in Hollywood designing sets.
-When Merced returned to Mexico in 1927 Antonio returned as well.
+When Merced returned to Mexico in 1927, Antonio returned as well.
 He married Merced in 1927 and lived in Villa de Guadalupe with his wife and two daughters: Marcela and Vilma.
 Better friends of him were Frida Kahlo, Juan O'Gorman, Gabriel Fernández Ledesma and Miguel Covarrubias.
 Ruiz had a cerebral hemorrhage in 1961 and died in Mexico City in 1964.

 Education

 At first, Ruiz was sent to a religious boarding school in Morelia but then studied architecture and painting at the Academy of San Carlos, now the National School of Arts, at the age of 17 in 1914.
 He studied with Manuel Rodríguez Lozano, Miguel Covarrubias, Julio Castellanos, Rufino Tamayo, Agustín Lazo, Luis Ortiz Monasterio, Gabriel Fernández Ledesma and Carlos Mérida.
 He also studied at the Instituto Nacional de Bellas Artes and the Escuela Nacional Preparatoria.
 By his own account, he was mainly influenced by Saturnino Herrán and Germán Gedovius as they were his favorite teachers at the Escuela Nacional de Bellas Artes.
 Later he drew on inspiration from Flemish artists and Miguel Covarrubias.
-He also delved into some surrealism at one point, showed by his involvement in the Mexican International Surrealist Exhibition of 1940.
+He also delved into surrealism at one point, showed by his involvement in the Mexican International Surrealist Exhibition of 1940.